fluxninja/aperture/docs/content/get-started/policies/applying-policies.md

 kubectl get policies
 ```

-3. The Policy runtime can be visualized in a Grafana dashboard.
-Refer to the
+3. The Aperture Policy runtime can be visualized in a Grafana dashboard.
+Refer
-   metrics available from [Controller][controller-metrics] and
+   to the metrics available from [Controller][controller-metrics] and
    [Agent][agent-metrics].
 Some of the Policy Blueprints come with recommended
    Grafana dashboards.

+## Blueprints

+Follow the information on [Policy](/concepts/policy/policy.md) to understand and
+design the Aperture Policy circuits.

+Once the design is ready, follow the steps on the
+[Blueprints](/get-started/policies/blueprints.md) to generate the Policy Custom
+Resource and apply it on a Kubernetes cluster.

+## Delete Policy

-4. Run the following to delete the above policy:
+1. Run the following command to delete the Aperture Policy created using above
+   steps:

 ```bash
 kubectl delete policy static-rate-limiting